-By using proper tools, you can manage your online reputation, analyze the reviews and identify your hostel’s strong points from the customer point of view.
+By using proper tools, you can manage your online reputation and analyze the reviews.
+So you can identify your hostel’s strong points from the customer point of view.
 And to find out where is the room for the improvement.

 If you have followed me until now, you know what tools can upgrade your social media management.

-This week, you and I, we’re going to dive into your guest’s reviews, how you can handle them and squeeze from them what’s best – your hostel’s improvement.
+This week, you and I, we’re going to dive into your guest’s reviews.
+How you can handle them?
+And how to squeeze from them what’s best – your hostel’s improvement.